blurstudio/hab/README.md

 ```

 The site configuration may also configure a timeout that will require you to re-specify
-the uri after a while.
+the URI after a while.

+If you try to use `-` with an expired URI, Hab will notify you and prompt you to re-specify a URI.

-To update the URI used when you pass `-`, pass `--save-prefs` after hab.
+To update the URI manually, pass `--save-prefs` after hab.
 You can
 not use `-` when using this option.
 ```bash
 hab --save-prefs dump project_a/Seq001/S0010